MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/animation-behavior.md

 # AnimationBehavior

 The `AnimationBehavior` is a `Behavior` that provides the ability to animate any `VisualElement` it is attached to.
-By default a `TapGestureRecognizer` is attached to the `VisualElement` and triggers the associated animation when that recognizer detects that the user has tapped or clicked on the `VisualElement`.
+Setting `AnimateOnTap` to `true` adds a `TapGestureRecognizer` to the `VisualElement` and triggers the associated animation when that recognizer detects that the user has tapped or clicked on the `VisualElement`.

 The `AnimationType` property is required to be set, possible options for this can be found at [Animations](../animations/index.md).